TABLE OF CONTENTS

 What Is a Card Not Present (CNP) Transaction?

 What does CNP stand for?
-A card-not-present (CNP) transaction refers to a payment conducted without a physical credit card.
+A card-not-present (CNP) transaction refers to a payment conducted without a physical credit card, which is considered a higher-risk transaction.
 For example, paying for a meal over the phone by providing your credit card details to the restaurant’s staff member is a CNP transaction.
 This is an essential payment choice for businesses offering online and over-the-phone payment options.

 It’s easier for customers to pay for goods and services through CNP transactions.
 Also, in taking upfront CNP payments, businesses avoid the risk of a customer not showing up to pay for an item or service.

 How Does Card Not Present Work?

 CNP transactions work in a variety of ways, depending on the type of transaction and your merchant processing partner.
 There are two primary types of CNP transactions: in-store and online.

 In-store CNP transactions occur when the cardholder and/or physical card are not present.
 For example, someone may call and pay over the phone.
 In this case, a staff member manually inserts the credit card details into the virtual terminal to process the transaction.